abrasic/redshift-material-builder/README.md

 # Redshift Material Builder for Blender
 > Requires [Redshift Renderer](https://www.maxon.net/redshift) to use.
 Works as of 3.5.15

+> **This is a FREE product.
+However, you can still support the developer by [purchasing the product on Gumroad](https://box.gumroad.com/l/rmb) if you found it useful.**

 RMB is a small utility script that creates basic PBR setups with only a couple clicks.
 Instead of wasting time by converting your cycles node trees into Redshift by hand, get a jump start by using RMB.

 ## Supported Maps